How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Totally not.

-And then create their new budget based off of their learnings.
+And then create their new budget based on their learnings.

 If they see their teen budget worksheet as more of a fixture then a working, living, document, then they’re going to miss a lot.